foundersandcoders/db-morning-challenge/README.md

 **The challenge:**
 - Construct a query that returns the names of mentors and the number of likes each mentor got, in total, for all their posts
-- Construct a query that returns the location and the post number of posts that have been liked by a mentor from the same location as the author
+- Construct a query that returns the location and the post number, for posts that have been liked by a mentor from that location.

 #### Challenge 3 (bonus, you can try this one at home!)